-DAKLAND, Calif.-Washington's attion is permanently fixed, it seems, ly on half the world-primarily on Soviet Union and on our tradinal European allies.
+DAKLAND, Calif.-Washington's at-ition is permanently fixed, it seems, ly on half the world-primarily on s Soviet Union and on our tradimal European allies.
 Toward Asia its ention seems sporadic.
-Intermittently the recent past there have been does and distinct policy chifts the early this year is an example.
-Clearly, the Chinese overestimated his ability to serve as an intermediary for expressing their desires.
-But the visit, in part, reveals their frustration at Washington's inattention.
-Contacts with other public figures, journalists and businessmen have also been used to communicate their messages.
+Intermittently the recent past there have been dden and distinct policy shifts, the ost profound of which the Japanese ve labeled "shocks."